NVIDIA-Omniverse/kit-extension-sample-ui-scene/exts/omni.example.ui_scene.object_info/Tutorial/object_info.tutorial.md

 ...
 ```

-## Step 4.2: Reference the object model
+## Step 4.2: Create a variable for the object model
 Create a variable for object model in `__init()__` of the `MyExtension` Class:

 ```python